c-ln/ecWx/README.md

 If filters are not specified, all stations are returned.
 This function can be used to select stations for analysis and to determine the station ID, which is required for the ecccdownload() function.

 Arguments:
-province: Optional.
+- `province`: Optional.
 The province of interest.
-name: Optional.
+- `name`: Optional.
 The station name (or partial name).
-climateid: Optional.
+- `climateid`: Optional.
 The climate ID of the station.
-stationid: Optional.
+- `stationid`: Optional.
 The specific station ID.
-timeframe: Optional.
+- `timeframe`: Optional.
 The desired timeframe (e.g., "hourly", "daily", "monthly").
-year: Optional.
+- `year`: Optional.
 Filter stations based on the availability of data for a specific year.

 Example usage: